michaelstaake/Pawpile/README.md

 # Pawpile

-Pawpile turns your collection of GPUs (or CPUs) into a flexible, intuitive AI server.
+Pawpile turns your GPUs (or CPU) into a flexible, intuitive AI server.
 It features a clean web interface and a fully OpenAI-compatible API that's ready to integrate with your workflow - all running via Docker on Ubuntu 26.04.
-Pretty much any GGUF AI model will work - whether you want a small model for basic tasks or want to run a massive model on a high end PC, Pawpile makes it simple to get started self-hosting LLMs.
+Pretty much any GGUF AI model will work - whether you want to run a small model on your laptop or want to run a massive model on a high end PC with multiple video cards, Pawpile makes it simple to get started self-hosting LLMs.

-It supports x86_64 CPUs, NVIDIA GPUs, and AMD/Intel GPUs via Vulkan.
+It supports x86_64 CPUs, NVIDIA GPUs, AMD GPUs, and Intel Arc GPUs.
 You can have multiple cards and even mix multiple devices in the same setup.
-You can also pool multiple GPUs to run larger models (although at this time you can't mix NVIDIA and Vulkan devices in a pool).
-Pawpile might have a goofy name but it's easy, private, and free.
+You can also pool multiple GPUs (within the same vendor) to run larger models.
+Pawpile might have a goofy name but it's easy, private, and free, so hopefully you'll forgive that.

 ## System Requirements